Supporting our community

 We are cancelling the 2020 Bush Prize program in order to redirect funds to aid people dealing with the economic effects of the outbreak in our region.
 The Bush Prize is an important program to us and to the organizations that receive it, and it is an extraordinary step for us to cancel it.
 We think this extraordinary moment calls for it.
 We are very sorry for any disappointment this causes for organizations that were planning to apply.
 All other grant programs will continue as planned.

 Our grantees are balancing a lot right now, and we want to support them to focus where they need to by offering flexibility around their grants.
-We will be reaching out to all current grantees with more information, and will work with them to adapt grant terms as needed.
+We have reached out to all current grantees, and are working with them to adapt grant terms as needed.

 Adjustments to our operations and Bush Foundation-hosted events